hoangtnm/docs/Setup-machine-for-Deep_Learning.md

 It is recommended to create a new configuration file, for example, `/etc/modprobe.d/disable-nouveau.conf`, rather than editing one of the existing files, such as `/etc/modprobe.d/blacklist.conf`

-You can install Nvidia driver via terminal too.
-For this case, many experts suggest to add Nouveau to blacklist first:

-sudo vim /etc/modprobe.d/disable-nouveau.conf

-Then paste the following lines into then save it:

 ```
 blacklist nouveau
 options nouveau modeset=0